-- Agreed in 2018 - Being debated mainly in two areas: - Measures to be developed and regulated - Impact assessment on countries - Revised IMO GHG Strategy will be ready by 2023. - MEPC has already debated some short term measures and the following has moved forward: - EEXI: A similar scheme as EEDI but for existing ships. - CII (Carbon Intensity Index): An operational efficiency indicator for measurement of energy efficiency of ships. - EEDI: Further increase in Reduction Factors (X) and bringing forward dates for Phase 3. - There are requests for IMO to include debate on MBM on the agenda...
+- Agreed in 2018 - Being debated mainly in two areas: - Measures to be developed and regulated - Impact assessment on countries - Revised version by 2023. - MEPC has already debated some short term measures and the following has moved forward: - EEXI: A similar scheme as EEDI but for existing ships. - CII (Carbon Intensity Index): An operational efficiency indicator for measurement of energy efficiency of ships. - EEDI: Further increase in Reduction Factors (X) and bringing forward dates for Phase 3. - There are requests for IMO to include debate on MBM on the agenda...